lb0o/website/content/en/docs/getting-started/install-cozystack.md

 1. Deploy etcd, ingress and monitoring stack in the root tenant
 1. Finalize deployment and access Cozystack dashboard

-### 1. Prepare Configuration File
+## 1. Prepare a Configuration File

+We will start installing Cozystack by making a configuration file.
-Take the configuration example below and fill in the values according to your network setup.
+Take the example below and write it in a file **cozystack.yaml**:
-Make sure to use the same value in `patch.yaml` and `patch-controlplane.yaml` files.

-**cozystack-config.yaml**:

 ```yaml
 apiVersion: v1